yasutakatou/secretloader/README.md

 ## -loopDuration

-In loop mode, this is the interval at which to loop.
+In loop mode, this is the interval at which to loop.<br>

 note) The unit is minutes.
-The default is one day at 1440 minutes.
+The default is one day at 1440 minutes.<br>

 ## -onlyOnce

-This mode does not loop the operation.
+This mode does not loop the operation.<br>

-note) Enabled by default
+note) Enabled by default<br>

 ## -outputFile

-Specify the output file name
+Specify the output file name<br>

-note) You can create a file in a directory other than the current directory by specifying the path
+note) You can create a file in a directory other than the current directory by specifying the path<br>

 ## -region